GabrielAlbuquerqueDeOliveira/Titanic-ML-Classification-Model/README.md

-# 🚢 Titanic Survival Analysis
+# 🚢 Titanic Survival Analysis and Classification Model

 This project performs a detailed exploratory data analysis with visualizations on the Titanic dataset.
 The goal is to understand passenger behavior, and relevant characteristics that helped people survive, aiding in data-driven decisions for creating a prediction model.